superchordate/easyr/README.md

 |nastrings|List of strings considered NA by easyr.
 Includes blank strings, "NA", excel errors, etc.|
 |states|Helpul dataset of U.S. State abbreviations and names.|
 |cblind|Charting colors optimized for and selected by colorblind individuals.|

+## Attribution & History

+easyr was originally open-sourced by Oliver Wyman Actuarial Consulting under the General Public License (GPL).
+Huge thanks to Oliver Wyman for supporting this project!

+In January 2024 Bryce Chamberlain, who contributed a large portion of the code and maintained the project from inception, parted ways with Oliver Wyman and was not given time to properly transition maintenance responsibilities.

+As far as I am aware, the original easyr project is no longer being maintained either on CRAN or on GitHub.
+I have started this repository so that I can continue to maintain and improve this important project.